 After beginning the gig with a large round of research to inform the general parameters of the product, my team (located across the US) would hold our own daily scrum each morning prior to joining in for the client scrum in the afternoon.
 We (myself, the PM and dev lead) discussed which features (from the approved scenarios) that we’d focus on completing over the following three week period to get us close to an MVP.
 The process gave our design team a week to sketch and specify, and then iterate with dev over the following two weeks.

 While that was a rather optimal situation for us to cross-functionally innovate within, the most important aspects of a Lean process had to be handled in more conventional manners.
-This was an internal application for a huge, high-profile publishing organization, with a degree of politics surrounding its rollout.
+This was an internal application for a huge, high-profile publishing organization with a certain degree of politics surrounding its rollout.
 We simply couldn’t prototype, receive feedback and ship in a cyclical manner.
-Regardless, those decisions were out of my hands.
+Those decisions were out of my hands.

 These methodology decisions matter, as method—collaboration, iteration, agility, etc.—directly impacts the possibility of creating a useful experience for people and positively impacting the bottom-line.
-Unfortunately, one only has so much input into the process when one is an outside consultant.
+Unfortunately, one only has so much input into design/development processes when one is an external design consultant.

 So Can I Have That With A Side Of Innovation?